itsdrvgo/post-it/README.md

 I didn't have much time to work on this project as we are already working on a similar project, and this was just a rip-off of that project.
 Thank you!

-Read more about contributing [here](https://github.com/itsdrvgo/post-it/blob/master/CONTRIBUTING.md).
+Read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

 ## License

-This project is licensed under the [MIT License](https://github.com/itsdrvgo/post-it/blob/master/LICENSE).
+This project is licensed under the [MIT License](LICENSE).

 ## Feedback

-Feel free to send me feedback on [X](https://x.com/itsdrvgo) or [file an issue](https://github.com/itsdrvgo/post-it/issues/new).
+Feel free to send me feedback on [X](https://x.com/itsdrvgo) or file an issue.
 Feature requests are always welcome.
-If you wish to contribute, please take a quick look at the [guidelines](https://github.com/itsdrvgo/post-it/blob/master/CONTRIBUTING.md)!
+If you wish to contribute, please take a quick look at the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Connect with me